18Fahda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-action to the PATH. /action
+counts the number of directories in the PATH